Solar Striker: Reception

-Solar Striker has been met with generally favorable reviews.
-It earned an overall score of 75% at GameRankings.
+Reviewing the game in Famicom Tsūshin, Two of the reviewers found the game relatively generic shooter with one these reviewers saying that this kind of game does not work very well on the Game Boy's small screen.
+Two other reviewers said while it was a generic shooter, it was relatiely easy which felt refreshing in a sea of much more difficult shooter games.

 Mean Machines described Solar Striker as "adequate", but noted there was a lack of material to keep players interested, giving the game a score of 69%.
-Allgame rated it 2.5/5, describing it as a "decent shooter but nothing great", and citing its difficulty as a deterrent to enjoying it.
+Jonathan Sutyak of Allgame describing it as a "decent shooter but nothing great", and citing its difficulty as a deterrent to enjoying it.
 Games Are Fun gave it a 7 out of 10.
 German magazine Power Play praised the title for its variety in terms of enemies and levels, though noted the underlying simplicity of the game as well, giving it a score of 70%.

 Author Jeff Rovin in the book How to Win at Game Boy Games described the title as "one of the oldest kinds of Nintendo games", comparing it to SNK's Alpha Mission but added there were too few instances of innovation or surprises, and the powerups were "unsatisfying".

-Legacy

-The background music for Level 1 and Level 2 was used in the beginning of the Captain N: The Game Master episode, "The Trouble With Tetris", in a slightly altered form.
-A space craft seen in the same part of the episode resembles the Solar Striker on the Japanese box art of the game.
-The Level 1 background music was also used in later season 2 episodes of Captain N: The Game Master.